Standard Model Predictions for Rare K and B Decays without New Physics Infection: Introduction

 We have then a multitude of SM expressions for branching ratios, asymmetries and other observables as functions of only four CKM parameters in (\ref{4CKM}) that are not predicted in the SM.
 The remaining parameters like $W^\pm$, $Z^0$, quark and lepton masses and gauge coupling constants or Fermi-constant $G_F$ are already known from other measurements.
-The question then arises whether not only this system of SM equations describes the existing measurements well, but also what are the SM predictions for rare decay branching ratios measured already for several $b\to s \mu^+\mu^-$ transitions and to be measured for very rare decays with neutrino pair in the final state in this and the next decade.
+The question then arises whether not only this system of SM equations describes the existing measurements well, but also what are the SM predictions for rare decay branching ratios measured already for several $b\to s \mu^+\mu^-$ transitions and to be measured for very rare decays with neutrino pair or charged lepton pair in the final state in this and the next decade.

-In the 21st century the common practice is to put all these equations into a computer code like the one used by CKMfitter \cite{Charles:2004jd} and UTfitter \cite{Bona:2007vi} and more recently popular Flavio \cite{Straub:2018kue} and HEPfit \cite{DeBlas:2019ehy} codes among others.
+In the 21st century the common practice is to insert all these equations into a computer code like the one used by the CKMfitter \cite{Charles:2004jd} and the UTfitter \cite{Bona:2007vi} and more recently popular Flavio \cite{Straub:2018kue} and HEPfit \cite{DeBlas:2019ehy} codes among others.
 In this manner apparently not only the best values for the CKM parameters can be obtained and consistency checks of the SM predictions can be made.
 Having the CKM parameters at hand, apparently, one can even find the best SM predictions for various rare decay branching ratios.

-While, I fully agree that in this manner a global consistency checks of the SM can be made, in my view the resulting SM predictions cannot be considered as {\em true} SM predictions, simply because the values of the CKM parameters obtained in such a global fit are likely to depend on possible NP infecting the fit\footnote{This point has been already made in a short note by the present author \cite{Buras:2022irq} and very recently in \cite{DeBruyn:2022zhw} but the solution to this problem suggested in the latter paper is drastically different from the one proposed here that is based on \cite{Buras:2021nns,Buras:2022wpw}.
+While, I fully agree that in this manner a global consistency checks of the SM can be made, in my view the resulting SM predictions cannot be considered as {{\em genuine}} SM predictions, simply because the values of the CKM parameters and consequently the Unitarity Triangle, obtained in such a global fit, are likely to depend on possible NP infecting them\footnote{This point has been already made in a short note by the present author \cite{Buras:2022irq} and very recently in \cite{DeBruyn:2022zhw} but the solution to this problem suggested in the latter paper is drastically different from the one proposed here that is based on \cite{Buras:2021nns,Buras:2022wpw}.
 We will comment on it below.}.
 This is in particular the case if some inconsistencies in the SM description of the data for certain observables are found and one has to invoke some models to explain the data.
-This is in the fact the case of several $b\to s\mu^+\mu^-$ transitions for which data are already available.
+This is in fact the case of several $b\to s\mu^+\mu^-$ transitions for which data are already available.